Complexity of Metric Dimension on Planar Graphs: Introduction

-The main algorithmic novelty lies in the configurations, which control the process of combining the boundary conditions on edges towards children of the current vertex $v' \in V(T)$ into a boundary condition on the edge towards the parent of $v'$.
-The configurations highly depend on the vertices of $G$ represented by $v'$.
-However, even though the number of vertices of $G$ represented by $v'$ might be unbounded, we can show that the total number of relevant configurations is only polynomial.
-The use of configurations also presents a stark contrast with the techniques used in bounded treewidth algorithms, where the combination process commonly is a simple static procedure.
+At first sight, this decomposition has the same problem as we had with tree decompositions.
+Moreover, the size of a face might be arbitrarily big, leading to a decomposition of arbitrary `width'.
+To overcome these obstacles, we introduce two data structures, called \emph{boundary conditions} and \emph{configurations}. \begin{itemize} \item Boundary conditions track the effects of landmarks placed in the already processed part of the graph and the possible effects of sets of landmarks to be placed in the unexplored parts of the graphs. \item Configurations represent the main novelty in our algorithm.
+Configurations control the process of combining the boundary conditions on edges towards children of the current vertex $v' \in V(T)$ into a boundary condition on the edge towards the parent of $v'$.
+The configurations depend on the vertices of $G$ represented by $v'$.
+Even though the number of vertices of $G$ represented by $v'$ may be unbounded, we show that the total number of relevant configurations is only polynomial. \end{itemize} By combining boundary conditions and configurations appropriately in a dynamic-programming procedure, we finally arrive at a polynomial-time algorithm.

+The use of configurations presents a stark contrast with the techniques used in bounded treewidth algorithms, where the combination process commonly is a simple static procedure.
+A similar contrast is apparent in our tree structure: whereas outerplanar graphs have constant treewidth~\cite{Bodlaender86}, the tree structure used in our approach actually leads to a decomposition that can have arbitrary width.